-Maintaining the Activity Log is an important responsibilty of the SITL.
+Maintaining the Activity Log is an important responsibility of the SITL.
 The ICS Form 214 records details of Unit activity.
-The file of these logs provides a basic reference from which you can extract information for inclusion in any after-action reports.
+The file of these logs provides a basic reference from which you can extract information for addition to any after-action reports.